tonypottera24/zkAuction/README.md

 > This tutorial is tested on a Ubuntu 22.04 (LTS) server.

-There are two roles in our auction protocol.
-A seller and multiple bidders.
-We provide an example of how to use our [Python Web3 Client](https://github.com/tonypottera24/m-1st_auction_py) to simulate a seller and multiple bidders to interact with our Smart Contract.
+In this tutorial, we demonstrate how to deploy the auction Smart Contract to an Ethereum simulator [ganache-cli](https://github.com/trufflesuite/ganache) and use our [Python Web3 Client](https://github.com/tonypottera24/m-1st_auction_py) to benchmark the gas usage.

 This tutorial includes 5 steps.
 * Step 1.
 Download the Smart Contract and our web3 client